sepesi/skills-github-pages/_posts/2025-11-03-Improving-Healthcare-Science.md

 * _"tournament evolution"_ designed to rank and continually improve the healthcare ideas.

 This combination of old and new strategies will be tested on two markedly different healthcare problems that are common in kidney dialysis clinics:
-1. stabilize the hemoglobin levels of dialysis patients who are taking erythropoietin stimulating agents (ESAs),
+1. stabilize the hemoglobin levels of dialysis patients who are taking erythropoiesis-stimulating agents (ESAs),
 2. reduce the fruit fly infestation in dialysis clinics by mechanically limiting access to food sources instead of frequently exposing the already vulnerable kidney dialysis patients to pesticides.

 Both tests would quickly fail if they were simply added to the already full workload of personnel at the clinic.
 Instead, the tests will be merged with the full workload at the clinic according to [implementation research](https://en.wikipedia.org/wiki/Implementation_research), which accounts for the tendency of organizations with strong cultures to quickly reject any nonconforming practice.
 The expected impact of the two tests at the clinic is a significant increase in the number of patients with stable hemoglobin levels and a significant decrease in fruit flies in the clinic.
 However, a similar strategy could apply to many other dialysis clinics and many other healthcare fields.